OOPSpam/blog/_posts/2019-07-26-how-to-add-spamfilter-to-a-contact-form.md

 }
 ```
 Any other type of HTTP status needs to be handled accordingly.

+**Important**: Flag a contact form submission spam solely based on Score (aka Spam Score).
+We recommend assuming Spam Score 3 or higher to be spam.
 ### Error handling
 In this example, if a returned status code anything other than ```200``` then we console out the body of the response.
 In case you didn't include necessary headers in your requests, for example, an API key which you will get status code ```401```  (Unauthorized) with an explanatory ```message``` as the part of response's body.
 Other possible errors can be :
 - An invalid JSON format